 At Northway, we aim to provide a rich topic based Science curriculum that engages the children.
 Lessons are taught in both indoor and outdoor environments that are stimulating and in which scientific skills and understanding can be developed.
 We are keen to provide multi-sensory learning to maximise engagement and enjoyment, with displays supporting learning and consolidating key vocabulary.

 Children are able to apply their knowledge through planning, conducting and evaluating a range of scientific investigations throughout the year which also enable them to explore science in a range of contexts.
 We encourage children to be curious about their environment and want them to be resilient to that fact that they may not always get ‘the answer right’, being open-minded about what they discover and enjoying the process of discovering something new!

-Children in Reception follow the Curriculum as outlined in the 2017 statutory framework of the Early Years Foundation Stage.
-For Science, skills are taught, developed and observed as they make progress towards and, where appropriate, beyond the Early Learning Goals in the strand of Understanding the World.
+Children in Reception follow the Curriculum as outlined in the 2021 statutory framework of the Early Years Foundation Stage.
+For Science, skills are taught, developed and observed as they make progress towards and, where appropriate, beyond the Early Learning Goals in the strand of Understanding the World: The Natural World.